 If you just bought your bearded dragon, it may be feeling a little stressed.
 Unfamiliar surroundings can be destabilizing at first.
 To help them settle in, place some hiding retreats in its’ enclosure.

 Some pet owners make the mistake of putting more than one lizard per cage.
 They may seem to tolerate the presence of the other animal.
 However, they are solitary creatures.
 If a lizard’s appetite has reduced, it may be feeling threatened or afraid of the other beardie.
+You may notice your bearded dragon waving in this instance!

 What Can Cause a Bearded Dragon to Stop Eating?

 You may have noticed changes in your pet’s behaviour.
 Have they stopped eating, become inactive and are constantly trying to hide?
 It may be brumation season.
 It is tied to the bearded dragon’s survival instincts in the wild.
 This happens when the temperature outside begins to drop.
 As a result, they will cover themselves with dirt.
 Their metabolism rate will slow down significantly.
 In such a scenario, there is no cause of concern.
+If you would like to read more about brumation check out this handy guide.

 As mentioned at the beginning of this article, a proper environment is important.
 This can be done with the right equipment.
 Let’s look at lighting.
 Their enclosure must have UVA, UVB and basking lights.
 UVB imitates the sun’s rays.That light bulb should be switched every six months.
 UVA gives the light we can see.
 White light gives lizards the best visibility.